 xxi.
-Section 85(1)(xiv): The CCT Andhra Pradesh stated that Section 85(1)(xiv) was redundant as the same provision was also incorporated in Section 89(1)(a).
-The Hon'ble Chairperson stated that the committee of officers dealing with GST law should look into this and harmonize the two provisions if required.
-The Council agreed to this suggestion.
+Section 85(1) (xiv) (Offences and penalties): The CCT Andhra Pradesh stated that Section 85(1)(xiv) was redundant as the same provision was also incorporated in Section 89(1)(a).
+The Hon'ble Chairperson stated that the

-- xxii.
-Section 85: The CCT Telangana suggested to add an additional clause in Section 85 to cover any other violation under the GST.
+- committee of officers dealing with GST law should look into this and harmonize the two provisions if required.
+The Council agreed to this suggestion. - xxii.
+Section 85 (Offences and penalties): The CCT Telangana suggested to add an additional clause in Section 85 to cover any other violation under the GST.
 The Hon'ble Minister from Tamil Nadu did not support this proposal.
 The Consultant, CBEC clarified that Section 86 provided for a general penalty for situations not covered under Section 85.
 The Council agreed not to add any additional clause in Section 85.
 The other issue raised was that in Section 85, there was a reference to a specified amount of penalty and that it would be prudent to add 'or such amount as may be prescribed by the Council'.
 The Council agreed to this suggestion. - xxiii.
-Section 89(1)(a): The CCT Andhra Pradesh observed that this Section had no provision for issuing a detention order.
+Section 89(1)(a) (Detention and release of goods and conveyances in transit): The CCT Andhra Pradesh observed that this Section had no provision for issuing a detention order.
 The Hon'ble Chairperson observed that a provision could be added that while detaining a vehicle, a detention order shall be served on the owner or the driver of the vehicle.
 The Council agreed to this suggestion. - xxiv.
-Section 89(1)(c): The CCT, Andhra Pradesh suggested that language of Section 89(1)(c) should be slightly modified to also provide for issuance of notice before imposition of penalty.
+Section 89(1)(c) (Detention and release of goods and conveyances in transit): The CCT, Andhra Pradesh suggested that language of Section 89(1)(c) should be slightly modified to also provide for issuance of notice before imposition of penalty.
 The Council agreed to this suggestion.
 The CCT Andhra Pradesh further suggested that this provision should provide for release of goods after furnishing a security.
-The CCT Gujarat clarified that this provision already existed in Section 89 (3). - xxv.
-Section 98(6): The Hon'ble Minister from Punjab observed that under the Punjab VAT law, the prescribed amount of pre deposit was 25% of the amount of tax in dispute.
+The CCT Gujarat clarified that this provision already existed in Section 89 (3). - Section 98(6) (Appeals to First Appellate Authority): The Hon'ble Minister XXV. from Punjab observed that under the Punjab VAT law, the prescribed amount of pre deposit was 25% of the amount of tax in dispute.
 He suggested that instead of having a differential provision of 10% and 25% for pre-deposit in GST, a uniform 20% of pre deposit could be fixed.
-The Secretary to the Council stated that at times, assessment could be excessive and a high pre-deposit could cause harassment to the tax payers and therefore a balance should be struck.
+The Secretary to the Council stated that at times, assessment could be excessive and a high predeposit could cause harassment to the tax payers and therefore a balance should be struck.
 The Hon'ble Minister from Tamil Nadu and the Principal Secretary (Finance), Odisha supported a flat rate of pre-deposit of 20%.
 The CCT Gujarat pointed out that 10% pre-deposit was only for disputed amount and that in addition, admitted amount of tax had to be paid in full.
+The Hon'ble Minister from West Bengal suggested a pre-deposit of 20% or 15%.
 The Hon'ble Minister from Kerala supported a pre-deposit of 20%.
-After discussion, the Council agreed to increase the rate of pre-deposit from 10% to 20% for all cases without providing for any discretion.

-xxvi.
-The Hon'ble Chairperson observed that Section 100 onwards of the Model GST law shall be taken up in the next meeting.
+After discussion, the Council agreed to increase the rate of pre-deposit from 10% to 20% for all cases without providing for any discretion. - xxvi.
+The Hon'ble Chairperson observed that Section 100 (Constitution of the National Appellate Tribunal) onwards of the Model GST law shall be taken up in the next meeting.